-The Department of Public Safety in collaboration with other University departments offer crime prevention programs throughout the year to raise awareness for a variety of topics including, but not limited to, suicide prevention, sexual assault, dating violence, harassment, and hazing prevention.
+The Department of Public Safety, in collaboration with other University departments, offer crime prevention programs throughout the year to raise awareness for a variety of topics including, but not limited to, suicide prevention, sexual assault, dating violence, harassment, and hazing prevention.

-- Jerry Cares Campaign: The Jerry Cares website found at www.atu.edu/jerrycares is a resource to ensure that we have a safe and supportive learning and working environment, free from sexual misconduct, hazing, alcohol and drug abuse, and any other negative behaviors that are counterproductive to the environment needed for us all to feel valued and respected.
+- 1. Jerry Cares Campaign: The Jerry Cares website found at www.atu.edu/jerrycares is a resource to ensure that we have a safe and supportive learning and working environment, free from sexual misconduct, hazing, alcohol and drug abuse, and any other negative behaviors that are counterproductive to the environment needed for us all to feel valued and respected.
 The Jerry Cares campaign equips students, faculty, and staff with tools, training, and resources necessary to play a role in preventing and interrupting dangerous incidents from impacting the University community.
-Target audience for this program is: students, faculty & staff. - 2.
-Health and Wellness Fair: In March of 2016 the Health and Wellness Center organizes a safety fair where exhibitors provide information on local mental health resources and safety information.
-Interactive exhibits and "walk-abouts" are created that actively engage students in health-promoting behaviors and raise their awareness about sexual assault, rape, and alcohol.
-Target audience for this program is: students. - 3.
-"Out of the Darkness Walk": Raises awareness for suicide prevention and is held in April.
-Target audience for this program is: students, faculty & staff. - 4.
-Red Flag Campaign: The Red Flag Campaign is a peer education program utilizing presentations, interactive campus exhibits, outreach initiatives, and awareness events.
-This week-long event culminates in a campus wide march to raise awareness of relationship violence, sexual assault, and rape.
-Target audience for this program is: students. - 5.
-Emergency Preparedness Expo: An expo that includes training sessions on CPR/AED certification, booths by Emergency Management professionals and companies, and Emergency Preparedness Presentations.
-Annual program held each September.
-Target audience for this program is: students, faculty & staff. - 6.
-Residence Life Programs: Residence Life staff facilitate programs in the residence halls.
-These programs offer a wide range of topics which include preventing risky behaviors to contributing to a safe and secure university environment.
-These programs are organized by the residence life staff and offered every semester in each residence hall.
-Target audience for this program is: students.
+Target audience: students, faculty and staff. - Health and Wellness Fair: In March of 2017 the Health and Wellness Center organizes a safety fair where exhibitors provide information on local mental health resources and safety information.
+Interactive exhibits and "walk-abouts" are created that actively engage students in health-promoting